Missouri Valley

 Advertisement

-• Two new clay courts were constructed at the Bruce McKee Clay Court Complex in Ames, Iowa with the assistance of Tennis Venue Services grants in 2025.
-You can read the story on this project here.
+• Two new clay courts were constructed at the Bruce McKee Clay Court Complex in Ames with the assistance of USTA Tennis Venue Services grants in 2025.
+Read a story on this project here.

-• Wakonda Club in Des Moines, Iowa has five clay tennis courts.
+• The Wakonda Club in Des Moines has five clay tennis courts.

-• The Punj Tennis Center in Fairfield, Iowa has a pair of indoor red clay courts.
-Find a story on these courts here.
+• The Punj Tennis Center in Fairfield has a pair of indoor red clay courts.
+View a story on these courts here.

-• Red Clay Tennis in Ames, Iowa has one rare red clay court that is open to the public and free to play on.
+• Red Clay Tennis in Ames has one rare red clay court that is open to the public and free to play on.

-• The Highlands located in Forest Park in St. Louis, Mo. is the largest clay court facility in the section with 13 public green clay courts.
+• The Highlands, located in Forest Park in St. Louis, is the largest clay court facility in the section with 13 green public clay courts.

-• Carthage Cave Courts in Carthage, Missouri. are probably the most unique courts in the section.
-Maintained by Underground Racquets Ltd. The soil inside the natural caves in the Carthage area is typically characterized as "cave clay" or a fine-grained, insoluble residue.
+• Carthage Cave Courts in Carthage are probably the most unique courts in the section.
+The facility is maintained by Underground Racquets Ltd. The soil inside the natural caves in the Carthage area is typically characterized as "cave clay" or a fine-grained, insoluble residue.

 TOURNAMENTS NEAR YOU